Verina: Widowed empress

-Since Leo II was too young to rule himself, Verina and Ariadne prevailed upon him to crown Zeno as co-emperor, which he did on February 9, 474.
-When Leo became ill and died on November 17, Zeno became sole emperor with Ariadne as empress.
+Leo I died on 18 January 474 and was succeeded by his grandson Leo II, who had been crowned co-emperor on 17 November 473.
+Since Leo II was too young to rule himself, Verina and Ariadne as his guardians and elders of the imperial family prevailed upon him to crown Zeno as co-emperor, which he did on February 9, 474.
+When Leo became ill and died on November 17 in aged 7, Zeno became sole emperor with Ariadne as empress.
+But Verina, who had unofficially served as regent during her grandson's short reign, was unhappy with the new situation.

-Verina was not content in the role of a widow.
+Also, Verina was not content in the role of a widow.
 According to both Candidus and John of Antioch, she found a lover in the person of Patricius, a former Praetorian prefect.
 Verina had originally supported Zeno while the young emperor Leo II was still alive.
 Not long after her grandson's death, Verina turned against her son-in-law.
 She still retained imperial status with a portion of the palace for herself, but she still harbored ambitions for her former position.
 John Malalas attributes her hostility to an argument between them over a request the senior empress had made on her son-in-law.
 Malalas does not clarify what was the request.
 A modern interpretation suggests that the request concerned her second marriage to Patricius.
 Which Zeno had reasons to refuse to prevent Patricius from emerging as a rival candidate for the throne.

 Verina conspired against Zeno with her lover Patricius, her brother Basiliscus, the Isaurian general Illus, and general Theodoric Strabo, forcing Zeno to flee Constantinople in 475.
 Zeno fled to his native lands, bringing with him some of the Isaurians living in Constantinople, and the imperial treasury.
 Basiliscus was then acclaimed as Augustus on 9 January 475 at the Hebdomon palace, by the palace ministers and the Senate.